Quality Assurance and Enhancement

 - Student Staff Liaison Committee meetings

-Three priorities for 2018-19 identified through the 2018 Quality Assurance and Enhancement annual report were:
+The four priorities for 2021-2022 identified through the 2021 Quality Assurance and Enhancement annual report were:

-Read the report in full from our School's Annual Quality Report.
+Read the report in full from our School's Annual Quality Assurance and Enhancement (QAE) Report.

 Quality Assurance and Enhancement on the staff intranet